ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 Note that if you say you can write C in your resume, interviewers might ask you to write your code in C (or C-style psudocode).
 That happened to me.

 I recommend that you go to career services to help you draft your first resume.
 If you think it looks good and it shows that you have the ability they are looking for, then you are good.
 Proofread the resume and submit.
 If that's the case, then generally you won't be reading my article.
 The problem most people face is that they do not have enough experience to secure an internship in the first place.

+Also, some position will require a cover letter.
+The cover letter is not hard to write.
+There is an established template to follow.
+Just go to your school career services and ask for help.
+You should be able to finish it in less than an hour.

 ## Third Step: Improve Yourself